In a nutshell

 You will be assessed using a range of suitable methods, including:

 - Precedent studies

-The School of the Built Environment is also home to the unique Energy House – the only fully climate controlled research facility in the world.
-Built in 2011, this full sized two bedroom terraced house is built inside an environmental chamber that can replicate almost any weather conditions.
-It is fully furnished and packed with a vast array of sensors that can monitor a wide range of variables.
+Salford is also home to Energy House – the only fully climate-controlled research facility of its kind in the world.
+Built in 2011, this full-sized two bedroom terraced house is based inside an environmental chamber that can replicate varying weather conditions.
+It is packed with an array of sensors that provide vital data for researchers and industry professionals.

 What about after uni?

-Our construction project management graduates have gone on to work at leading construction industry organisation, including Lend Lease, Kier, Laing O'Rourke, Simons Construction Ltd and Skanska.
+Salford's construction project management alumni have progressed to work at leading construction industry organisations, including: Lend Lease, Kier, Laing O'Rourke, Simons Construction Ltd and Skanska.